FHappy/Morning-Exercises/README.md

 #### Running Tests:

 You'll notice that each problem (exercise?) is in it's own folder.
 If we're doing 'sortaSum', cd into that folder.
-Each prompt and instructions will be in the js file with the name of the problem (don't go into the test folder).
+Each prompt and instructions will be in the js file with the name of the problem (don't go into the test folder, unless you __really__ want to).

 The prompt will include the general instructions, a few examples, and maybe a hint, **__who knows?__**
 It's important that you don't change the name of the function where you'll write your answer.
 It will mess with the tests if you do.
 The tests themselves are pretty general but should cover all the edge/use cases I could think of.

-To run a test for a particular problem, make sure you're in that problem's folder, then in terminal run:
+To run a test for a particular problem, **make sure you're in that problem's specific folder**, then in terminal run:

 ```bash
 mocha test